 - You must complete the supplemental MaineHealth Summer Undergraduate Research Internship Program Application

 Only applicants who complete both parts of the application will be considered.
-The applications will be live December 5, 2022 for the 2023 Summer Program.
+Applications will go live on December 4, 2023 for the 2024 Summer Program.

 The MMC Employment application asks for information about your past employment and education history- you may upload a resume and it will pre-populate much of that application for you.
 The MMC Employment application will ask you to provide the names and contact information for two references.
 Your references may be contacted via email or phone but formal recommendation letters are not required to be submitted as part of the MMC or MHIR applications.

-The application deadline for the Summer Undergraduate Research Program is January 31, 2023.
-Selection will begin in February, and all students will be notified no later than April 1.
+The application deadline for the Summer Undergraduate Research Program is January 31, 2024.
+Selection begins in February, and all students will be notified no later than April 1.
 Students being considered for positions may be contacted for interviews which may be conducted via telephone or virtually.

 No later than April 1 Notification of Admission